MamidalaV/School_District_Analysis/README.md

 No change to data from earlier analysis.

 ## Summary

+- At a disctrict level,
+    - Average Math Score has reduced by 0.1%
+    - Average Reading Score remains unchanged
+    - % Passing Math has reduced by 0.2%
+    - % Passing Reading remains unchanged
+    - % Overall Passing remains the same.

 Below are the 4 noticable changes to the data after excluding Math and Reading scores for 9th grade in Thomas High School.